 foodstuffs and is clean, it can be put in the blue bin – things like yoghurt tubs, plastic bags and cellophane wrapping.

 - Black bin CD and DVDs, bicycle tyres and inner tubes, waxed paper products such as butter and cheese wrappers, inkjet cartridges (although these can be recycled at most supermarkets or at computer / printer ink shops) and incandescent / old types of light bulbs.
 Energy saving bulbs and fluorescent tubes can be disposed of free of charge at SCDC's household waste recycling centres at Milton and Thriplow.

-- Green bin Used tea bags, coffee filters (provided they are not plastic, otherwise they should be placed in the black bin), egg shells, orange peel, butter pack wrappers (these are not of sufficient quality to place in the blue bin).
+- Green bin Garden waste, food scraps and used tea bags, coffee filters (provided they are not plastic, otherwise they should be placed in the black bin), egg shells, orange peel, butter pack wrappers (these are not of sufficient quality to place in the blue bin).

 - Textiles should NOT be placed in the green or blue bin – please take them to a recycling centre, such as the one at The Gamlingay EcoHub.